Rkotsovolos/hello-world/README.md

 Hi there!

-I am 2 weekds from being 29 and I hope to make coding a career for my future.
+I am 2 week from being 29 and I hope to make coding a career for my future.